cosmos/ibc-go/docs/middleware/ics29-fee/end-users.md

 # For end users

-Learn how to incentivize IBC packets using the ICS29-Fee module. {synopsis}
+Learn how to incentivize IBC packets using the ICS29 Fee Middleware module. {synopsis}

 ## Pre-requisite readings